delaneyj/datastar/backends/go/site/static/md/guide/getting_started.md

 If you are familiar with libraries like [HTMX](https://htmx.org/) or [AlpineJs](https://alpinejs.dev/); Datastar brings them together.
 This breaks down essentially to:

 1. Send the current UI from your backend via HTML fragments like HTMX.
-2. Manage client side state that wouldn't make sense to be managed by your backend like AlpineJS.
+2. Manage client side state that wouldn't make sense to be managed by your backend (like AlpineJS).

 I've had [thoughts](/essays/why_another_framework) on both of these in the past.
 TLDR; While both libraries are great, I wanted to go in a different direction.